inodb/spectrum-viz-website/docs/other-todo.md

 Development is currently not managed by us, although a lot of the work overlaps with efforts we're making for Alhena and Mira.
 So need to get a better handle on what they've been adding and see whether we can merge that with our work.

+### Clean up loader files
+I think I still have one repo for mira-db -- need to remove that to reduce confusion.

 ### Scaling

 Want to parallelize loading.
 Tried with generators and processes but there's a lock-thread issue.
 Diljot suggested looking into kafka or rabbitmq